 It is only through God’s mercy and grace that anyone becomes righteous and qualifies for acceptance into God’s presence.
-It’s that blood sacrifice that allows a God of integrity to grant us forgiveness and and redemption after we’ve broken the law.
+It’s that blood sacrifice that allows a God of integrity to grant us redemption after we’ve sold ourselves into sin.

 “Blessed be the God and Father of our Lord Yahweh’s Chosen Savior / Yeshua Messiah / Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in The Chosen One / Messiah / Christ: According as he hath chosen us [humans instead of angels] in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Yahweh’s Chosen Savior / Yeshua Messiah / Jesus Christ to himself, according to the good pleasure of his will, To the praise of the glory of his grace, wherein he hath made us accepted in the beloved.
 In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace; ” (Ephesians 1:3-7)